Alvoras/paprika/README.md

 ```

 > :warning: The frames files **MUST** be in the form **NNNN.png, eg. "0000.png, 0001.png, [...], 9999.png"**
+>

-> :warning: They also must be continuous, as the missing numbers will result in black frames in the final clip
+> They also must be continuous, as the missing numbers will result in black frames in the final clip
+>

-> :warning: Keep in mind that the first frame is 0000.png
+> Keep in mind that the first frame is 0000.png

 ## Clip